iri031/monad/libs/runloop/Readme.md

 ## Todo

+- Integrated socket i/o timeout would be real nice to have. io_uring timeouts need a second SQE as well as being quite slow, and we don't currently have the ability to fetch two consecutive SQEs without possibility of them getting split.
+Perhaps investigate `SO_SNDTIMEO` and `SO_RCVTIMEO` which are actually somewhat useful on Linux?
 - Need to test cancellation works at every possible lifecycle and suspend state a task can have.
     - Also need to test cancellation of individual i/o, which isn't the same as